NathanAhlstrom/nathanahlstrom.github.io/_posts/2017-02-07-poem-distance-gnaws.md

 </style>
 # Distance Gnaws #
 <pre class="poem" style="border:0;">
-Distance gnaws as thoughts prowl
+Distance gnaws as thoughts prowl,
 Strife drips from the teeth of folly
 Fight back; "defend" pride yells from the
-Recesses struggling to explode from the
+Recesses; struggling to explode from the
-Depths to breathe deeply escaping from
+Depths; to breathe deeply escaping from
 Watery clutches.
 Drown him.

 Separation like a mile the heart feels at
 Warp speed; arrows sail dripping with hot
-Oil laser sharpened to cut and perforate
+Oil, laser sharpened to cut and perforate.
 The match of Gehenna poised at luscious
 Lips billows forth pollution and poison.

 Pillows and rest become pyres and nails;
-Communicate yells the grief-striken heart
+Communicate yells the grief-striken heart,
 Overcome with sorrow.
 Death pleads the prophets Yearning for the better country.
 Passions
 Battle within; external quarrels and conflicts